rasi2027/rasi2027/README.md

 - 👋 Hi, I’m @rasi2027
 - 👀 I’m interested in doodling
 - 💨 I’m currently pursuing Information Technology
--
+- 💙 Stay Positive Better days on their way
-- 💬 How to reach me @akihsar_rasi in Instagram
+- 💬 Reach me @akihsar_rasi in Instagram

 <!---
 rasi2027/rasi2027 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.